An overview of our curriculum

 The next accreditation visit will be in 2018.

 Doctor of Architecture and Master of Architecture degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
 However, the pre-professional degree is not, by itself, recognized as an accredited degree.

-Andrews University, School of Architecture, Art & Design offers the following NAAB-accredited degree programs.
+Andrews University, School of Architecture & Interior Design offers the following NAAB-accredited degree programs.

 - M. Arch. (pre-professional degree + 30 graduate credits)